sreenidhithallam/dealership-booking-system/README.md

-# BookNow - Booking Manager
+# BookNow - Dealership Booking System

 ## Overview
 BookNow is an MVP program that would manage bookings for a Dealership.
 The program should be able to accept or reject bookings based on availabilities.